 - 2 24-oz jars spaghetti sauce or your favorite pasta sauce

-- 9 uncooked lasagna noodles regular lasagna noodles NOT no-boil noodles
+- 9 uncooked lasagna noodles (regular lasagna noodles NOT no-boil noodles)

-- Vegan Parmesan optional
+- Vegan Parmesan such as my almond parm, optional

 - Sliced black olives optional